-Students are expected to attend the Integrative Seminar Zoom sessions and to be fully present and engaged in seminar activities and discussions.
+Students are expected to attend the Zoom sessions and to be fully present with their cameras on and engaged in class activities and discussions.
 A rich exchange of ideas is a key element of the learning process in this class.
 It is expected that students will prepare in advance for each class and participate in all learning processes through thoughtful, respectful contributions.
+If you are unable to attend class please inform the instructor prior to the class in order to arrange for a make-up assignment.